urschrei/patterns/writeup.md

 > Given a list of words, two "strings" are classified as "matching" if there exists a one-to-one mapping between them.
 Thus, the strings `FOOFOOFOO` and `BAABAABAA` are considered matching, because `F` and `B`, and `O` and `A` map to each other, producing the same "pattern".
 >
-> Given a newline-delimited file of 500k strings, how many of them are "friendly"?
+> Given a newline-delimited file of 500k strings, how many of them are "matching"?

 Setting aside for a moment the far more interesting question "What even *is* a string?", I spent a slow afternoon pondering the problem: